CrisJaime/EncryptMessages/README.md

 ## Modules

 ### Key Generation
-The `key` module handles the creation of a password for encrypting the text.
+The `key.py` module handles the creation of a password for encrypting the text.
 The password is generated randomly, converted into ASCII values, and then into binary form.

 ### Image Processing
-The `processImg` module is responsible for loading and processing images.
+The `processImg.py` module is responsible for loading and processing images.
 It extracts RGB channels from the image and converts them into a binary representation that can be manipulated.
+It contains functions such as:
+- **cargar_imagen(nombre_archivo)**: Loads an image and handles errors if the file is not found.
+- **extraer_canales(imagen)**: Extracts RGB values from the image and organizes them in a matrix.
+- **crear_imagen(pixels, imagen_original, ancho, alto, conversiones)**: Creates a new image with modified pixel values and displays it.

 ### Binary Manipulation
-The `manipulation` module manipulates the binary data representing the password and message.
+The `manipulation.py` module manipulates the binary data representing the password and message.
 It modifies the image's pixels by encoding the binary data (indicators, password, and message) into the image's pixel values.
+Some key functions include:
+- **separar_clave(var)**:  Extracts the key from the first three rows of a matrix.
+- **separar_contrasena(var, size)**: Extracts password blocks from a matrix.
+- **manipular_indicadores(matrix, indicadores)**: Modifies a pixel matrix to store binary indicators.
+- **manipular_contrasena(matrix, contrasena, ancho)**:  Embeds a binary password into an image.
+- **manipulacion_texto(mat, mensaje, pixels)**: Embeds a message into an image.

 ### Image Creation
-The `createImg` module manages inserting the encrypted message and password into the image.
+The `createImg.py` module manages inserting the encrypted message and password into the image.
 It updates the pixel data of the image with the binary data of the message and password, then creates a new image with the modified pixel values.

 ## How to Use